sanjay-29-29/yolov5_object_detection/README.md

 ## Prerequisites

-Before running the code, ensure you have the following dependencies installed on your Windows machine:
+Before running the code, ensure you have the following dependencies installed:

 - Python 3.x
 - OpenCV (`opencv-python`)